wp-plugins/membership/readme.txt

 == Changelog ==

 = 4.0.0.0 =
-* Plugin name changed from Protected Content to Membership2
+* Plugin name changed from Protected Content to Membership 2
-* New official plugin API added (see Membership2 > Help page)
+* New official plugin API added (see Membership 2 > Help page)
 * New Payment gateway added: Stripe Subscriptions
 * New option in Membership Payment settings to disable individual payment gateways.
 * Improved payment settings page to use number-input fields instead of text-fields